 This is a biggie because fairies are like songbirds.
 They love trees as this gives them little branches to cling to, or big branches for swinging and leaves to hide behind.
 Not to mention that their older cousins, the Dryads, will often tell them stories at night about ancient times and places.
 Plant lots of perennial flowers that will magically sprout up in the Spring, year after year, without any extra work on your part - bluebells, tulips, daffodils, forget-me-nots, Jack Frost, Lily-of-the-Valley, foxgloves - your garden will be alive with colour and sweet scents that attract the birds, bees, butterflies ... and fairies!

 And for some fun, blow some bubbles from a bubble wand!
-There is nothing more magical or gentle than bubbles floating on the breeze ... and the fairies will be sure to notice.
+There is something magical about bubbles floating gently on the breeze ... and the fairies will be sure to notice.

 Accept the magical world around you and welcome it into your garden.
 It doesn't matter how big or small it is.
 Whether you are charmed with a "back 40", a fantastically witch-y cottage garden, a "postage stamp" city plot or even an apartment balcony; you can always add in a little bit of nature - usually more than you think once you get started!
 Prepare to be amazed at how special life becomes when your home becomes a safe haven for fairies to congregate and play.

 Easter continues at Meadow Sweet Grove!
 How could it not with lovely fresh eggs, courtesy of our neighbours and their urban backyard chickens?
 The lovely hues of these eggs are their natural colours - there was no need to dye these for the Easter display!
 And I think the vintage glass egg cups (a great score scouted out and snatched up by my mother-in-law) provide the perfect pairing.